Seth, Nala and Gordis

 If your pet has helped you; your family or someone else during their grief journey,

-we would appreciate it if you shared your story with others grieving
+we would appreciate it if you shared your story via the register section of this site.

 All submitted stories may be edited due to space, and

 they will be posted on this section of the My Grief Angels site,

 on the free Grief Support Network Mobile app and